-Employees of New York Presbyterian Hospital/Weill Cornell Medicine (only pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
-Medical residents cannot serve as PIs, but may serve as co-investigators.
+In addition, employees of New York Presbyterian Hospital/Weill Cornell Medicine (only pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
+However, medical residents cannot serve as PIs, but may serve as co-investigators.

 Can students serve as investigators on protocols?

-A: Students may not serve as Principal Investigators on protocols.
-However, students may serve as "coinvestigators" or research personnel on protocols.
+Students may not serve as Principal Investigators on protocols.
+However, students may serve as "co-investigators" or research personnel on protocols.

 Where can I find the status of my submission?